zipplet/pitools/README.md

 ## ds3231_setup

+**NOT WORKING YET, COMING SOON**

 * Configures your Raspberry Pi to use a DS3231 RTC module properly
 * Yes, even with systemd and ntpd - it "just works"

 ## common

-* Common scripts used by others, don't run these.
+* Common scripts used by other tools, don't run these directly.